Herbert

 conventional internal combustion gas engine blocks and

-cylinder/piston assemblies or alternatively, simply by converting
+cylinder/piston assemblies or alternatively, simply by

-existing gas engine vehicles.
+conversion of existing gas engine vehicles.

-It is for this reason that the present vaporizer 10 is preferably
+It is for this reason that the present vaporizer 10 is

-understood, however, that alternative vaporizer configurations are
+It will be understood, however, that alternative vaporizer

-contemplated.
+configurations are contemplated.

 Referring again to FIGS. 1 and 2, housing 12 defines a pair of